Youm-e-Istehsal-e-Kashmir: Occupied Kashmir shuts down against oppressive, illegal Indian occupation

 AJK PM: Azad Jammu and Kashmir Prime Minister Sardar Abdul Qayyum Khan Niazi said the entire Kashmiri nation, government as well as the opposition were on the same page and united for achieving the supreme goal of Kashmir liberation.

-He was addressing the Azad Jammu and Kashmir Legislative Assembly on the condemnation resolutions, moved by the Assembly members on Youm-e-Istehsal.
+He was addressing the Azad Jammu and Kashmir Legislative Assembly on the condemnation resolutions, moved by the Assembly members on Youm-e-Istehsal here on Thursday.
 He assured the opposition that the government would take the opposition on board on Kashmir issue as well to carry forward the developmental activities for the wellbeing of the people of the state.
-He rejected the impression regarding the change of status of Azad Kashmir.
+He rejected the impression regarding the change of status of Azad Kashmir and added that the Prime Minister Imran Khan, in his address at Kotli, categorically stated that the longstanding Kashmir dispute would be resolved in accordance with the wishes and aspirations of the Kashmiri people and assured that the opposition would be taken into confidence at every stage of Kashmir issue.

 In his message on “Youm-e-Istehsal”, he said in violation of the United Nations Security Council resolutions on Jammu and Kashmir and of international law, India tried to obliterate the distinct identity of the Kashmiri people on this day two years ago.